sqrew/tunes/book/src/game-audio/samples.md

 }
 ```

-**Why this matters:**
+**Characteristics:**

-- **Perfect for game jams** - Get audio working in 30 seconds
+- Suitable for game jams and rapid prototyping
-- **Zero learning curve** - If you can call a function, you can play audio
-- **Indie dev friendly** - Prototype fast, optimize later
-- **Simpler than Kira, Rodio, odd-io** - Compare for yourself
-- **Non-blocking by default** - Won't freeze your game loop
-- **Concurrent playback built-in** - Play dozens of sounds at once, it just works
-- **Automatic caching** - Repeated sounds are instant (no manual pre-loading needed!)

-**The simplest audio API in Rust, with smart performance built-in.**
+- Minimal API surface
+- Non-blocking by default
+- Concurrent playback built-in
+- Automatic caching (repeated sounds use cached data)

-When you need more power (effects, timing, synthesis), the full Composition system is there.
-But for "I just want to play a sound," you're already done reading.
+When additional capabilities are needed (effects, timing, synthesis), the Composition system is available.

 ---